memoblue/memoblue.github.io/_posts/2016-06-03-fix-atom-markdown-preview-shortcut.md

 ---
 layout: post
-title:  "Atom markdown-preview shortcut not working"
+title:  "How to fix Atom's markdown-preview shortcut"
 date:   2016-06-03 09:36:59 -04:00
 tags: ['Tip','Blogging','Atom']
 ---

-# How to fix Atom's markdown-preview shortcut

 The [markdown-preview][1] Atom plugin is perfect for blogging.
 But for some reason, I never got the "Toggle Preview" shortcut to work… Until today!